 How long does hemp rope last?

-With regular use, a natural fiber rope may last anywhere from six months to a few years, depending on the specific conditions it's used in and how well it's cared for.
+With regular use, a natural fiber hemp rope typically lasts anywhere from six months to a few years, depending on the specific conditions it's used in and how well it's maintained.

 Is hemp rope digestible?